-There is a separate process for ETA staff-related interpersonal issues of an HR nature, and complaints which are more applicable shall be referred to it at the discretion of the Governance Director.
+There is a separate policy for ETA related interpersonal issues which will be outlined elsewhere, and complaints which are more applicable shall be referred to it.

-Complaints regarding behaviour at ETA affiliated events, e.g. regional development leagues, or within ETA affiliated clubs can be escalated to this process if required.
-Clubs and leagues must still have their own disciplinary processes to deal with complaints in the first instance.
-Clubs are expected to be proactive in dealing with behaviour by their own members.
+Complaints regarding behaviour at ETA affiliated events, e.g. regional development leagues, or within ETA affiliated organisations can be escalated to this process if required.
+Organisations must still have their own disciplinary processes to deal with complaints in the first instance.
+Organisations are expected to be proactive in dealing with behaviour by their own members.
 Early measures in investigating and addressing disciplinary issues will be taken into account as mitigation for any follow-up action.
-Equally, if a club has shown a lack of willingness to manage or sanction bad behaviour by its members, it may be viewed as an aggravating factor.
+Equally, if an organisation has shown a lack of willingness to manage or sanction bad behaviour by its members, it may be viewed as an aggravating factor.